 You have just finished reviewing a set of medical records.
-The client has asked you to describe the injuries the plaintiff sustained in the crash.
-You want your report to contain natural sounding writing.
+The client asked you to describe the injuries the plaintiff sustained in the crash.
+You want your report to contain natural-sounding writing.

 Natural Sounding Writing Flows

 Writing reports for attorneys is just another form of conversation.
 It should not sound like you are charting in a medical record.
 Natural-sounding writing flows.
 It is smooth; it carries the attorney from one point to the next.

 You have a natural-born talent to communicate – you have that skill already.
 Nurses have well-developed communication abilities.